debruine/faux/README.md

 Not all correlation matrices are possible.
 For example, if variables A and B are correlated with r = 1.0, then the correlation between A and C can only be exactly equal to the correlation between B and C.

-The function `pos_def_limits()` lets you know what the range of values is for a correlation matrix with one missing value.
+The function `pos_def_limits()` lets you know what the possible range of values is for the missing value in a correlation matrix with one missing value.
 The correlation values are entered just from the top right triangle of the matrix, with a single `NA` for the missing value.

 ``` r
 lims <- pos_def_limits(.8, .2, NA)